-The survey results on previous online learning experiences showed that most students (59.6%) had experience in online learning.
+The survey results on previous online learning experiences showed that most students (595%) had experience in online learning.
 This is in line with previous research, which showed that 66.1% had previous experience in using elearning (Coman et al. 2020).
 The number of hours of online learning in a day has a median of 7.66, with the lowest learning hours being 3 hours and the highest being 10 hours.
-Other research shows that most respondents study online with a range of I-3 hours, as much as 50.7%, 4-6 22.8%, and 7-9 hours 7.5% (Magableh & Alia 2021).
+Other research shows that most respondents study online with a range of I-3 hours, as much as 50.7%, 4-6 hours 22.8%, and 7-9 hours 7.5% (Magableh & Alia 2021).
 Research shows that previous online learning experiences can improve students' ability to choose appropriate learning strategies (Wang et al. 2013).

 The results showed that the median age of the respondents was 22.78 years with an interquartile range of 3.00 years, the lowest age was 18 years, and the highest was 50 years.
-Another study in Romania showed that the majority of respondents who became students were in the age range of 18-22 years (77.6%), while the rest were in the age range of 23-25 years (10.5%) and more than 25 years (Coman al. 2020). et The difference in these conditions is due to the differences in the programs taken by students who the took the Respondents in this study were undergraduate programs from the regular class and diploma three graduates who continued to transfer to the undergraduate program.
+Another study in Romania showed that the majority of mpondents who became students were in the age range of 22 years (77.6%), while the rest were in the age range of 23-25 years (10.5%) and more than 25 years (Coman et al. 2020). difference in these conditions is due to the differences in the programs taken by the students who took the survey.
+Respondents in this study undergraduate programs from the regular class and diploma three graduates who continued transfer the undergraduate program.
 Meanwhile, Coman et al., (2020) conducted research on undergraduate and master's students.